 Land ownership is a major aspect that can hinder project implementation.
-When not foreseen and taken care of, is likely to be a source of conflict between the project and the community.
+When not foreseen and addressed, it is likely to be a source of conflict between the project and the community.
 It is important that the status of the land where the project activity is implemented is formally clarified.

 Results began to be seen in the first year of work.
 In Dakar, Senegal, very heavy rainfall resulted in urban flash flooding in Ben Barak (Yeumbeul Nord, Pikine), where the 'Vivre avec l'eau' project piloted urban flood capture infrastructure.
 Following the August 2015 event, a visit to the project site revealed that the infrastructure was able to drain the water quickly, while adjacent streets remained flooded several days later.
-As a result of the Year 2 activities implementation in Yeumbeul Nord, the areas have been provided with rainwater evacuation infrastructure, approximately 90 tons of solid waste have been taken out, the areas have been embellished with urban furniture made of waste and communities started urban gardening activities.
-Women have benefited from capacity building training and are strongly involved in local management committees.
-The project also supported the implementation of income generating activities related to waste management, compost making and selling etc. The youths have been trained as resilience champions, and spread the key resilience messages and practises to their relatives.
+As a result of the Year 2 activities in Yeumbeul Nord, rainwater evacuation infrastructure has been provided; approximately 90 tons of solid waste has been removed; areas have been embellished with urban furniture made from recycled waste; and communities started urban gardening activities.
+Women have benefited from capacity-building training and are strongly involved in local management committees.
+The project also supported the implementation of income-generating activities related to waste management, compost making and selling, etc. Young people have been trained as resilience champions, and they spread the key resilience messages and practises to their relatives.

 Economic viability is an important factor in the sustainability of a project.
-Infrastructure solutions that are economically feasible and profitable are welcomed by community members because they are easier to organise, own and maintain.
+Community members welcome infrastructure solutions that are economically feasible and profitable because they are easier to organise, own and maintain.

 Participation and collaboration in the form of inclusion and sharing of diverse know-how and expertise are crucial.
 Knowledge sharing can take the form of collaborative expert meetings or participatory community processes.
-It ensures that developed solutions are tailor-made and adapted to context and recipients.
-This also strengthens financial sustainability, e.g. when community members identify and prioritise feasible approaches to flood prevention, or when professional experts from different disciplines share knowledge, and create innovative solutions.
+These steps ensure that developed solutions are tailor-made, adapted to both context and recipients.
+These steps is also strengthen financial sustainability (e.g. when community members identify and prioritise feasible approaches to flood prevention, or when professional experts from different disciplines share knowledge) and create innovative solutions.
 In relation to this point, the building of strong partnerships is key to allow the participation and integration of the whole range of stakeholders involved in the project.
-This multitude and diversity of stakeholders ensures integration of everybody's needs and capacities, and the building of synergies.
-In the case of conflict, strong partnerships also help to resolve a conflict more efficiently.
+This multitude and diversity of stakeholders ensure integration of everyone's needs and capacities, and the building of synergies.
+In the case of conflict, strong partnerships also help to resolve disagreements more efficiently.